kartikeyan-sudo/better_bite_Grocery-ecom-/ADMIN_GUIDE.md

 - **Add New Products**:
   - Product name *
   - Category (Food, Cook, Wash, Care, Drinks, Snacks, Dairy) *
+  - MRP (₹) — optional original price; must be ≥ Price
   - Price (₹) *
+  - **Purchase Limit** — Set maximum quantity per customer (leave empty for no limit)
   - Weight (e.g., "1 kg")
   - Quantity/Pack (e.g., "Pack of 1")
-  - Image (emoji or URL)
+  - Image (emoji or URL) or upload via file input (uploads to Cloudinary)
   - Description
   - Stock status (In Stock / Out of Stock)
-  - Stock status (In Stock / Out of Stock) — controllable via checkbox in the add/edit modal or the inline toggle button in the products table
+  - **Recommended** — Mark product to appear in "Recommended for You" section

 - **Edit Products**: Update any product details
 - **Delete Products**: Remove products from the catalog
 - **View Stock Status**: See which products are in stock or out of stock
 - **Quick Toggle**: Use the inline "Mark Out of Stock" / "Mark In Stock" button to flip availability instantly without opening the modal
+- **Recommended Toggle**: Use the inline "Mark Recommended" / "Remove" button to feature products in the recommended section

 ### 4. Order Management (`/admin/orders`)
 - View all customer orders